AGRI and a new energy future for the Black Sea region

 Romania and Bulgaria together could start developing a Danube LNG strategy on the lower reaches of the river barging parcels of LNG up the river as far as Serbia and opening up the Balkans to clean fuels.

-AGRI could start quick and grow with the market.
-It would start to develop some more independence from supply cuts for Balkan countries and who knows, Ukraine and Moldova might be interested in joining in and it would give Azerbaijan a much-needed safety valve for their own gas volumes.
+AGRI could start quickly and grow with the market.
+It would start to develop some more independence from supply cuts for Balkan countries and who knows, Ukraine and Moldova might be interested in joining in and it would give Azerbaijan a much-needed safety valve for their gas volumes.

 Leave a Reply